 MFP Enhances Opportunities to Live Independently and Age with Dignity

-Medicaid requires states to provide care in nursing homes, but makes home and community-based services (HCBS) optional.
-MFP better rebalances Medicaid by providing grants to states to cover transitional services for individuals that wish to leave a nursing home.
-Thanks to MFP, over 75 thousand individuals with chronic conditions and disabilities and seniors have decided to transition from institutions back into the community through 2015.
+Medicaid requires states to provide care in nursing homes, but HCBS is optional.
+MFP incentivizes investment in HCBS by providing federal funding for transitional services for individuals who wish to leave a nursing home or other institution.
+Thanks to MFP, over 75,000 seniors and people with chronic conditions and disabilities and have transitioned back into the community through 2015.

 States Save with Money Follows the Person

-Providing LTSS in the home is more cost effective than institutional care, among other reasons because it eliminates the need for Medicaid to cover the cost of room and board in a nursing home.
-On average, per-beneficiary per-month expenditures for those participating in the rebalancing demonstration declined by $1,840 (23 percent) during the first year of transitioning from a nursing homes to home and community-based LTSS, saving $978 million.
+Providing long term care in the home costs less than institutional care.
+Average monthly expenses for MFP participants declined by $1,840 (23 percent) in the first year after transitioning from a nursing home to HCBS.
 CMS also found that MFP participants are less likely to be readmitted to institutional care than other beneficiaries who transitioned but did not participate in the program.